Family Business Matters

 From 1996 to 2009, Lance led the family-business-consulting efforts of the regional accounting firm Kennedy and Coe.
 He also managed several offices, led the firm's largest practice group, and served on the firm's management board and its human resource committee.

 Lance earned his MBA from Purdue University, his MS in Conflict Analysis and Resolution from George Mason University, and a BA in History and Government from Sterling College.
 He is a graduate of the Kansas Agriculture and Rural Leadership program and holds a Certificate in Family Business Advising.
-Lance is a member of the Association for Conflict Resolution and is a Fellow of the Family Firm Institute.Here are the ownership conversations you should have with your spouse and as a family.
+Lance is a member of the Association for Conflict Resolution and is a Fellow of the Family Firm Institute.This year, commit to a range of investments in key people, financial knowledge and future transitions.